galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > 1.
-The differences that you observed is because the ontology used.
-When we apply the summarize option with the full GO, the GOEnrichment tool will return a summarized output (as we have seen previously), more simplify if you do not use the summarize option.
-When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, but consequently loses a lot of specification.
+The differences that you observe is due to the ontology used.
+When we apply the summarize option with the full GO, the GOEnrichment tool will return a summarized output (as we have seen previously).
+When we opted for GO Slim, the original annotation was already summarized, resulting in an even more summarized output, but with a consequent loss of specificity.
 >    > </details>
 >    {: .question}
 >